Lectionary Bible Studies and Sermons

 Haldane writes of this passage, "The Jewish nation was God's olive tree.
 They were all the people of God in a typical sense, and the greater part of God's true people had been chosen out of them; but now, by their unbelief, some of the branches were broken off from the tree.......
 And among, or rather instead of, those that were broken off, the Gentiles, who were a wild olive, having had no place in the good olive tree, are now made the children of Abraham by faith in Christ Jesus, Gal.3:26-29.
 They were grafted into the good olive tree, whose root Abraham was, and were made partakers of his distinguished privileges....
 Whenever Gentile Christians feel a disposition to boast with respect to the Jews, let them remember not only that the Jews were first the people of God, but that the first Christians were also Jews.
 The Jews received no advantage from the Gentiles; but, on the contrary, the Gentiles have received much form the Jews, from whom the gospel sounded out - its first preachers being Jews, and of whom even Christ himself, as concerning the flesh, came to seek and save.
 The Gentile believers became the children of Abraham, and all the blessings they enjoy are in virtue of that relation."

 The relationship between Christians and Jews has not always been harmonious.
-In "Christian" countries Jews have often been persecuted.
-For example, in Portugal, Jewish children were forcibly taken from their parents and transported to the colonies, even into the nineteenth century.
-Persecution of the "Christ killers" in Nazi Germany was barbarous.
-We do well to recognize the spiritual heritage that is ours through Israel, and remind ourselves of Israel's inevitable acceptance of Jesus as messiah.
+In Christian countries Jews have often been persecuted.
+For example, in Portugal, Jewish children were forcibly taken from their parents and transported to the colonies, and this even into the nineteenth century.
+Persecution of the Christ killers in Nazi Germany was barbarous.
+We do well to recognize the spiritual heritage that is ours through Israel, and remind ourselves of the ongoing acceptance of Jesus by many Jews.
 Such should prompt the warmest of feelings toward those of the Jewish faith.

-Today, dispensational prophecy, focused on the emergence of the state of Israel, has also prompted positive attitudes.
+Today, dispensational prophecy, focused on the emergence of the State of Israel, has also prompted positive attitudes.
 Yet, our attitude should not be driven by such wild speculation.
-The illegal and immoral dispossession and subjugation of the Palestinian people by the state of Israel is a blight on international affairs.
+The illegal and immoral dispossession and subjugation of the Palestinian people by the State of Israel is a blight on international affairs.
 It is this very injustice that has fired Islamic extremism.
 Our attitude toward those of the Jewish faith should not be driven by Zionist fervor, but rather by the knowledge of how much we owe to the children of Abraham, and in particular, Jesus, that one faithful Jew upon whom rests the salvation of both Jew and Gentile.

 Discussion